Skip navigation

 Before taking fluoxetine,

-- tell your doctor or pharmacist if you are taking the following medications or have stopped taking them within the past two weeks: pimozide (Orap), thioridazine, or a monoamine oxidase (MAO) inhibitor such as isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), selegiline (Emsam, Zelapar), and tranylcypromine (Parnate) Y If you stop taking fluoxetine, you should wait at least 5 weeks before you begin to take thioridazine or a monoamine oxidase inhibitor.
+• tell your doctor or pharmacist if you are taking the following medications or have stopped taking them within the past two weeks: pimozide, thioridazine, or a monoamine oxidase (MAO) inhibitor such as isocarboxazid, linezolid, methylene blue, phenelzine, selegiline, and tranylcypromine.
+If you stop taking fluoxetine, you should wait at least 5 weeks before you begin to take thioridazine or a monoamine oxidase inhibitor.

-- the following nonprescription or herbal products may interact with fluoxetine: St. John's wort; tryptophan.
+• the following nonprescription or herbal products may interact with fluoxetine: St. John's wort; tryptophan; aspirin, nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and naproxen.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking fluoxetine.
 Do not start any of these medications while taking fluoxetine without discussing with your healthcare provider.

-- tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
+• tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
 If you become pregnant while taking fluoxetine, call your doctor.
-Fluoxetine may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

 What should I do if I forget a dose?